ReneeErnst/ravelry_playground/README.md

 with yarn from all over the world in our forums."

 ## Intro
+To start this project I've built functionality for pulling data from the Ravelry API.
+As of 5/26/2020, the code in the ravelry_play_data Cauldron notebook pulls in the following data (S01 sets up config for the later steps):
+- S02-attribute_data: Basic (minimal) data on possible color and yarn attributes that are re-used throughout Ravelry
+- S03-sweater_patterns: Pulls all sweater patterns from Ravelry (just over 100k) patterns.
+This gets a lot of data and pulls it in chunks appropriately.
+- S04-pull_chunks_pattern_details: Pulls the detailed pattern info for all pattern ids obtained in S03.
+This is an even larger amount of data.
+Data is saved in chunks (either locally or to GCS).
+Provides the level of info that should make the modeling ideas below possible, such as number of projects that use the pattern and pattern reviews.
+- S05-save_pattern_details_data: Save out the aggregated results from S04
+  either locally or to GCS
+- S06-pattern_projects_details: Sample code for pulling project level data for given patterns.
+Currently requires OAuth to run.
+- S07-yarn_from_projects: Sample code pulling the detailed yarn info for the yarn used in a given project.

-To start this project I've built a few functions that can be used for pulling data from the Ravelry API.
-I'm now working on building this out to pull enough data for Data Science modeling.
-Please see the README_tech.md file for more detailed technical information, including info on hw to use the Ravelry API.
+Please see the README_tech.md file for more detailed technical information, including info on how to use the Ravelry API.

 Documentation on the Ravelry API can be found here: